prabhakaranthangavel/HTML-CSS-Project-1-Figma-Girl-Image/README.md

 # HTML-CSS-Day-5-Figma-Hero-Image

 This is my first Project.
+I used to HTML and CSS.

 Click the deploy link :